 The Dinarides-Hellenides are a complex orogen of Cretaceous to Recent age.
-Oil and gas is produced in Albania, including the largest onshore oil field in Europe, and in the Croatian offshore, but the region is underexplored.
+Oil and gas are produced both in Albania, including the largest onshore oil field in Europe, and in the Croatian offshore, but the region is underexplored.
 The Dinarides-Hellenides have often been regarded as the mirror image of the Apennines where significant hydrocarbon production is present.
-The complexity of the fold and thrust belt is the key exploration issue in many areas.
-Source rocks, often associated with evaporitic strata, are abundant in the Ionian region of Albania and Greece, but their presence is poorly constrained elsewhere.
+The complexity of the fold-and-thrust belt is the key exploration issue in many areas.
+Source rocks, often associated with evaporitic strata, are abundant in the Ionian unit of Albania and Greece, but their presence is poorly constrained elsewhere.

 Map of Region